LezWatch/LezWatch/_writing/shows.md

 ## Title

 The official title of the show.
-For example, CSI: Crime Scene Investigation and not CSI.
-This means, yes, if they call it Venice: The Series so do we.
-If two shows have the same name, indicate the least popular with a parenthetical.
-The American version of 24 is simply called that, but the Indian version is called 24 (Indian).
+For example, _CSI: Crime Scene Investigation_ and not _CSI_.
+This means, yes, if they call it _Venice: The Series_ so do we.
+If two shows have the same name, indicate the least popular (or the second one) with a parenthetical.
+The American version of _24_ is simply called that, but the Indian version is called _24 (Indian)_.

 ## Base Content

 ### Post Content

 An overview of the show.
 We're not looking for novels, just a description of what the show is, what it's about, who's in it.
-It's okay to be silly and goofy and weird (see Lost Girl) so long as you can be informative.
+It's okay to be silly and goofy and weird (see _Lost Girl_) so long as you can be informative.

 ### Excerpt